radiocicletta/vlevel/README.md

 much unmodified nowadays.
 We imported form the old CVS repository and added a new module in order to use it as a JACK client.
-After several months of test in a working production (a 24/7 broadcasting environment) we can confirm the software is reliable.
+After several months of test in a working production (a 24/7 broadcasting environment) we can confirm that the software is reliable.

-## What are the supported platform?
+## What are the supported platforms?

-We known VLevel to works in Linux and OSX Environments.
-We cannot at this moment test it on other platform, but we encourage you to collaborate
+We know VLevel to work in Linux and OSX environments.
+At this moment we cannot test it on other platforms, but we encourage you to collaborate.

 ## How do I install VLevel?